 Author Archives: ArmanM

 Wizard of Lies gives us a look into the lives of the Madoff family, leading up to, during, and after the revelation of the greatest ponzi scheme in history.
 The film tries to portray Madoff, not necessarily as a sympathetic character, but one whose own successes are not too far off from his fault.
-Perhaps the system is to blame, or maybe all the blame should fairly fall on the shoulders of Madoff.
-But regardless of what you think, Wizard of Lies paints an interesting picture that is worth a look.
+Regardless of what you think, Wizard of Lies paints an interesting picture that is worth a look.

 Season 3, Episode 17- Empire‘s finale has begun and boy is it a mess.
 But that doesn’t mean it’s not thoroughly entertaining.
 Alliances and destroyed, while some are made.
 Cookie tries to make her moves against Guisi, Lucious allies himself with his brother Tariq, Hakeem pulls himself from everything, and Andre finds himself in a bit of a relationship with Charlotte.

 Season 3, Episode 16 – Empire introduces it’s penultimate episode until it’s two-part season finale.
 We begin to answer the question as to who took Bella, while also pushing a number of season-long plots forward.
 Andre seems to have a mental breakdown, Jamal reconciles with his father, Hakeem tries to be a good father and Cookie attempts to hold it all together.